sst/guide/README.md

 #### Sponsors

-If you've found this guide useful or would like to be an official supporter, please consider [sponsoring Serverless Stack on Patreon](https://www.patreon.com/serverless_stack).
+[**Sponsor Serverless Stack on Patreon**](https://www.patreon.com/serverless_stack) if you've found this guide useful or would like to be an official supporter.
+Thank you!

 #### Getting Help